ironbridgecorp/hl7-standard/README.md

 ## Description & Features

 HL7-Standard is a javascript based library that aims to make handling HL7 data simpler.
-This lightweight library is able to be used as a stand-alone js scripting module or dropped into an application like mirth to aid in difficult transformations.
+This lightweight library was written and open sourced by [Iron Bridge](https://www.ironbridgecorp.com/), a healthcare technology company.
+HL7-Standard is able to be used as a stand-alone js scripting module or dropped into an application like mirth to aid in difficult transformations.

 - [Mirth Compatibility](#mirth-usage)